Bluetooth Not Working on Windows 11: Safe Fixes

 No

-Check Device Manager for the Bluetooth adapter.
+Check Device Manager for adapter detection.

 Step 2